 Belfer Center for Science and International Affairs at the Harvard Kennedy School

-Aditi Kumar is the Executive Director of the Belfer Center for Science and International Affairs at the Harvard Kennedy School, where she also leads the Economic Diplomacy Initiative.
+Aditi was previously the Executive Director of the Belfer Center for Science and International Affairs at the Harvard Kennedy School, where she also led the Economic Diplomacy Initiative.
 Her research interests include U.S. international economic policy, financial technology, and financial regulation.

-Kumar was previously a Principal at management consultancy Oliver Wyman in the financial services and public policy practices.
+Aditi was a Principal at management consultancy Oliver Wyman in the financial services and public policy practices.
 She worked primarily with U.S. commercial and investment banks, as well as U.S. regulators and policymakers on designing and implementing financial regulation.

 Manager, Artificial Intelligence/Machine Learning Programs – National Security